anthelix/udacity_capstone/doc/noteCapstone.md

 ---
 * With a Jupyter notebook, pandas and spark.
     * Explore with spark and notebook gdelt, but always the same error within Docker or not.
 I didn't found the why.
 Next step,
-        - airflow and spark?
+        - airflow and spark? --> nope
         - ec2 and notebook and s3?
-I have credits from AWS to do that.
+I have credits from AWS to do that. --> nope
+    * jupyetr notebook et script python dans un 1er temps.
+Rajout sur airflow ensuite?